How Sales Reps Use G2 to Close More Deals & Work Less

 Sales Productivity: Close More, Chase Less

 Here is the uncomfortable truth most sales leaders already know: the average rep spends only about a third of their time actually selling.
-The rest goes to CRM updates, internal meetings, searching for content, preparing proposals, chasing down answers from other teams, and administrative tasks that generate zero revenue.
-Improving sales productivity means systematically attacking that non-selling time so your team can spend more of their day on the activities that actually move deals forward.
+The rest goes to CRM updates, internal meetings, searching for content, preparing proposals, and chasing answers from other teams.
+None of that generates revenue.

 Why Sales Productivity Stalls